 In addition to shopping at all the cute boutiques, you can enjoy restaurants, gourmet food, and chocolate shops, plus a pet store.

 Corey Avenue Sunday Market

 Pinellas County has an excellent variety of unique markets and locally sourced products.
-Here in St Pete Beach, Corey Avenue Sunday Market is definitely worth a visit.
+Here in St Pete Beach, Corey Avenue Sunday Market is worth a visit.
 It occurs every Sunday year-round.
-Come check out 70+ street vendors selling handmade crafts, baked goods, while listening to live music!
+Come and check out 70+ street vendors selling handmade crafts, baked goods, while listening to live music!

 - Sunday Market Hours: October through May 10 am-2 pm; June through Sept 9 am-1 pm

 - Address: Corey Avenue & Blind Pass Road, St Pete Beach, Florida 33706

 Gulf Beaches Historical Museum houses many interesting facts and stories.
 Originally it was a church built in 1917 and later was transformed into a museum.
 While it is a small museum, it contains key artifacts, newspapers, postcards, and history related to Pass-a-Grille.